AdobeDocs/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

 1. Once the subdomain is created with the corresponding Adobe nameserver information, click **[!UICONTROL Next]**.

-1. Select the desired use case for the subdomain: **Marketing communications** or **Transactional & operational communications**.
+1. If you selected a Campaign Classic instance, select the desired use case for the subdomain: **Marketing communications** or **Transactional & operational communications**.
 Global concepts on subdomains' use cases are presented in [this section](../../subdomains-certificates/using/subdomains-branding.md#about-subdomains-use-cases).

     ![](assets/subdomain5.png)